itaywe1998/EcoEvolution/Code_Diary.md

 Tried to keep vbar * dbar const over different divider/multiplier values.
 Once exceeded the lower limit for factor failed, so vbar means something on its own.
 As for dbar, for simplicity we will look at it as an enabling property, and maybe later investigate for its relation to T .
 I expect it to be dependent of my choice for patches number L, but needs to be checked.

+03.02.24

+Prepared some neaty graphs for the paper (see Ecoevo Paper Examples folder)

 ```